IELTS Academic Reading # 8 - Changing Our Understanding of Health

 22. During which decade were lifestyle risks seen as the major contributors to poor health?

-Do the following statements agree with the information in Reading Passage 8?
+Do the following statements agree with the information in the Reading Passage?

 In boxes 23-27 on your answer sheet, write -